How We do it

-When we start a new engagement, we assume nothing – not even that there is a business plan in place.
-As the business plan and sales plan are inextricably linked together, we start with a review of the business plan to ensure it is:
+When we start an engagement we assume nothing – not even that there is a business plan in place.
+As the business plan and sales plans are inextricably linked together, we start with a review of the business plan to ensure it is:

 - Comprehensive – is it addressing everything it needs to be?

-- Feasible – we look at target growth versus market growth, and ask how much growth can be supported given the external influences and internal resources available
+- Feasible – we look at target growth versus market growth and ask how much growth can be supported given the external influences and in resources available?

 If your business utilizes an Excel spreadsheet as its sales plan, you are among the majority of businesses – unfortunately, you are making the same mistake they are.
 Spreadsheets are Forecasts, and while they are an important management tool, they are not a Sales Plan.
 In the strictest sense, a Sales Plan is the “how” that completes the strategy of moving from the Business Plan to the Forecast.

 For example, a business plan may describe an initiative to take 5% market share from a specific competitor – but business plans by nature are high-level, they don’t get into the granular details.
 The sales plan will address the details of how, in practical terms, the initiative will be accomplished.
 Based on taking 5% from a specific competitor; the sales plan may include the following:

 - Potential sales strategies such as hiring a salesperson from the target company